luspi/photoqt/INSTALL.md

 3. _make_

-    \# This creates an executeable photoqt binary located in the ./build/ folder
+    \# This creates an executable photoqt binary located in the ./build/ folder

 4. (as root or sudo) _make install_